Specifications for Race Vehicles

 - Must have a floor, not just foot pegs, that contain your feet and knees

-- Must be no larger than 8' long and 4' wide.
+- Must be no larger than 8' long and 4' wide, though 6 x 3 seems best and allows it to fit in a pick up truck.
 There is no height restriction.

 - Must have a strong open hook or cleat on the front center facing forward, and another in the back.
-Your cart will be part of a chain of five carts, each hooking on to one another.
-The frame of your cart must be able to withstand being towed up a steep hill, potentially pulling several carts behind you, without ripping apart.
+Your cart will be part of a chain of up to three carts, each hooking on to one another.
+The frame of your cart must be able to withstand being towed up a steep hill.

 - WEIGHT LIMITS:

-- Cart must have a space on the left and right side for your 1' diameter race number (to be painted on by you -- black on white).
+- Cart must have a space on the left and right side for your 1' diameter race number (to be painted on by you -- black on white is best).
 Square or circle, doesn't matter.